SrVladyslav/TelegramBotPOC/README.md

 ## Steps to start the bot

 ## Clone this repo
-Go to the folder where you want to save this bot and type:
+Open your terminal and ho to the folder where you want to save this bot and type:
 ```
 git clone https://github.com/SrVladyslav/TelegramBotPOC.git
 ```

 ### Install venv
 ```
+cd TelegramBotPOC
 python -m venv .venv
 source .venv/Scripts/activate
 ```